dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 ## Explore The Lab Environment
 ### Command Line
 Get a shell in the lab machine, and notice that you can access the lab's code via `/vagrant` (Vagrant performs this mapping automatically during `vagrant up`).
-The Jenkins jobs you'll create to find security issues use this mapping.
+This lab's Jenkins jobs use the `/vagrant` mapping.

 ```sh
 vagrant ssh